sweitzen/yap-tm/README.md

+##Yet Another Predictive Text Model (YAP™)

-## Coursera Data Science Specialization - Capstone Course
+Johns Hopkins University Coursera Data Science Specialization - Capstone Project

-This repository is for coursework in the Coursera [Data Science Capstone](https://www.coursera.org/learn/data-science-project/) class.
+YAP™ was implemented for the Coursera [Data Science Capstone](https://www.coursera.org/learn/data-science-project/) class.

 The goal of this class is to implement a simple predictive text model.